Sushi and Food Safety

 In addition to environmental toxins, we also monitor the properties of the fish we serve.
 Escolar, a species of fish that sometimes appears on the menu at SUGARFISH, can cause an allergic-like reaction in many people.
 While we don’t serve it often, we offer it at times because it is a rich, delicious, and buttery fish.
 It contains a high amount of wax esters that our stomachs cannot digest.
 Some people may have a strong gastrointestinal reaction, also known as keiorrhea, to these esters.
 If you have ever had such a reaction or are concerned about how your stomach may react, please do not eat escolar.
 The common recommendation we have researched is that you should eat no more than 5 or 6 ounces at one time.
 At SUGARFISH, we limit the serving size to less than one ounce per person, and we will not serve escolar to children.
 We also request that every person who orders escolar be informed by reviewing this information.
 While we believe that our patrons should not experience any reactions with our small serving size, we cannot be sure.

-More and more people are becoming aware of their sensitivities to different foods.
 If you have a food allergy, please tell your server.
 We have safety procedures in our kitchen for guests with allergies, but please understand that if, for instance, you are allergic to shellfish, shellfish is always present in our kitchen.
-For those allergic to gluten, our house-made soy and ponzu sauces contain gluten.
+For those allergic to gluten our house-made soy and ponzu sauces contain gluten.